Genesis trial: preferential origin checks by KVK

 Consequences of wrong preferential origin

-By using an incorrect preferential origin on a statement, the importer of your products may receive an additional assessment of import duties from the foreign customs authorities.
+By using an incorrect preferential origin on a declaration, the importer of your products may receive an additional assessment of import duties from the foreign customs authorities.
 Meaning the importer will have to pay (more) import duties.

 Example